sweattep/modern_quotes/README.md

 >Sometimes the old ways are best

+>I wrote what I needed to write and hear

 >U.S. Grand Strategy: Mission Impossible

 >It is the only advanced economy that does not guarantee its workers paid vacation nationally[300] and is one of a few countries in the world without federal paid family leave as a legal right